slovnicki/beamer/package/README.md

 - `routeInformationParser` that parses an incoming URI.
 - `routerDelegate` that controls (re)building of `Navigator`

 Here we use Beamer's implementation of those - `BeamerParser` and `BeamerDelegate`, to which we pass the desired `LocationBuilder`.
-In the simplest form, `LocationBuilder` is just a function which takes the current `RouteInformation` (and `BeamParameters` which is not important here) and returns a `BeamLocation` based on the URI or other state properties.
+In the simplest form, `LocationBuilder` is just a function which takes the current `RouteInformation` and returns a `BeamLocation` based on the URI or other state properties.
+The returned `BeamLocation` will then provide a list of pages for the `Navigator`.

 ```dart
 class MyApp extends StatelessWidget {